mako-framework/docs/05_databases_nosql/01_redis.md

 });
 ```

-> Note that pipelining will not work when connected to a Redis cluster unless all keys used in the pipeline are stored on the same node.
+> Note: Pipelining will not work when connected to a Redis cluster unless all keys used in the pipeline are stored on the same node.
 {.warning}

 --------------------------------------------------------